Skip to content

 What does diabetes stigma mean to you?

-“Diabetes stigma means how you are judged for having diabetes,” says Vanessa Nicholls, who has been living with diabetes since she was 9 years old (and is now 53).
+“Diabetes stigma means how you are judged for having diabetes,” says Vanessa Nicholls, who has been living with diabetes since she was 9 years old (she is now 54).

 Ernest Groenewald agrees.
 “For me, diabetes stigma is feeling like I constantly have to explain or defend my condition – like I’m “too much” or “too difficult” to accommodate.
 It’s being judged for injecting insulin or testing my sugar in public.
 It’s people assuming I did something to cause this, or that I’m not taking care of myself if my sugar levels aren’t perfect.”